pvnotp/TroyWeb/README.md

 - Git for Windows
 - Install Node.js 22.11.0

-Setup
+Setup:
  - From VS, clone the repo.
 The solution should automatically open.
  - Switch from https to http in toolbar
 - Start without debugging
 -  Open a terminal and go to LibraryUI folder, e.g. %UserProfile%\source\repos\TroyWeb\LibraryUI
+-  Run the following commands:
     - npm install
     - ng serve